DocuWriter-ai/mcp-client/README.md

 Install the MCP client AND AI assistant rules in one command from your project folder:

+> [!IMPORTANT]
-> **💡 Pro tip**: Run this command from your project's root directory to install the rules in the correct location.
+> Run these commands from your project's root directory where you want the AI rules to be installed.

 ```bash
 # Navigate to your project directory first